rgucs/old-website/README.md

-# Slim Framework 3 Skeleton Application

-Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
-This application uses the latest Slim 3 with the PHP-View template renderer.
-It also uses the Monolog logger.

-This skeleton application was built for Composer.
-This makes setting up a new Slim Framework application quick and easy.

-## Install the Application
+# RGU Computing Society Site

+This is the current source code for the RGU Computing Society [website](www.rgucs.com).

+# Running The Site
+## Using Command Line

-Run this command from the directory in which you want to install your new Slim Framework application.
+Running this command locally within the `public/` directory will allow you to serve requests.

-    php composer.phar create-project slim/slim-skeleton [my-app-name]

-Replace `[my-app-name]` with the desired directory name for your new application.
-You'll want to:
+    php -S [hostname]:[port] index.php

+Replace `[hostname]` with `localhost` to run locally or the IP address / hostname of your computer.
+Also replace `[port]` with the port of your choosing `80` is the port used for HTTP traffic.

+## Using Hosting Software

+If you intend on running it using Apache or nginx
 * Point your virtual host document root to your new application's `public/` directory.
 * Ensure `logs/` is web writeable.

+## Using Composer

 To run the application in development, you can also run this command.

 	php composer.phar start

 Run this command to run the test suite

 	php composer.phar test

-That's it!
-Now go build something cool.